 Other major sites exist in the city.
-The early Christian cathedral, the Roman circus located near the archaeological museum (Musée Départemental Arles Antique) (a 20' walk on foot south along the Rhone River dike), and the Verrerie excavations (Trinquetaille quarter) where archaeologists have recently discovered Pompeien wall frescoes.
-The site has not been opened to the public yet, but guided visits are occasionally organized.
+The early Christian cathedral, the Roman circus located near the archaeological museum (Musée Départemental Arles Antique) (a 20' walk on foot south along the Rhone River dike), and the Verrerie excavations (Tringuetaille quarter) where archaeologists have recently discovered Pompeien wall frescoes.

-➤ This Roman walking tour starts or finishes at the Museum.
+This Roman walking tour starts or finishes at the Museum.
 The visits to the Roman monuments are completed and enriched by visiting the museum.
 And visiting the museum makes you want to see the monuments where a large number of the objects exhibited have been found.
 To walk to the museum, or on the contrary to walk toward the old city center, follow the Rhone River dike.
 This stroll will help you understand all that this river, the most majestic in France, brought to the Roman city: the port of Arelate and two bridges of boats bringing together the two sides of this "double city".
+Take at least half a day to see the museum and the Roman monuments.